sub0xdai/sub0xdai/README.md

 ---

 #### Current
+- [x ] defensive cybersecurity tooling with ai insights
-trading platform with automated risk and position management with ai insights
+- [ ] trading platform with automated risk and position management with ai insights

 ---